Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 ~~~~~
 //creation of a tool
 Handle(ShapeFix_Wireframe) sfwf = new ShapeFix_Wireframe(shape);
-//sets the working precision problems will be detected with and
-//the maximum allowed tolerance
+//sets the working precision problems will be detected with and the maximum allowed tolerance
 sfwf->SetPrecision(prec);
 sfwf->SetMaxTolerance(maxTol);
 //fixing of gaps